jtreminio/php-docker/apache/README.md

 If `/etc/apache2/sites-enabled/default.conf` exists then `VHOST` env var will be ignored.

-If you wish to have build-in Xdebug support make sure to use the following `FilesMatch` directive:
+If you wish to use the built-in Xdebug support make sure to use the following `FilesMatch` directive:

     <FilesMatch "\.php$">
         <If "%{HTTP_COOKIE} =~ /XDEBUG_SESSION/">